-The Pension Protection Act of 2006 ("PPA") required that all contributing employers pay to the Plan a surcharge (an additional percentage of an employer's then negotiated contribution rate) to help correct the Plan's financial situation beginning 30 days after the employer was notified of the Plan's initial critical status certification.
-A 5% surcharge was applicable during the initial Plan Year in critical status and a 10% surcharge became applicable for each succeeding Plan Year in which the Plan remained in critical status or until the employer's employees became covered by a collective bargaining agreement or other contribution agreement which included terms consistent with a rehabilitation plan schedule adopted by the Board of Trustees.
+The PPA required that all contributing employers pay to the Plan a surcharge (an additional percentage of an employer's then negotiated contribution rate) to help correct the Plan's financial situation beginning 30 days after the employer was notified of the Plan's initial critical status certification.
+A 5% surcharge was applicable during the initial July 1, 2008 Plan Year that the Plan was in critical status and a 10% surcharge became applicable for each succeeding Plan Year in which either the Plan remained in critical status or until the employer's employees became covered by a collective bargaining agreement or other contribution agreement which included terms consistent with a rehabilitation plan schedule adopted by the Board of Trustees.
 There are presently no employers paying surcharges.